 Add potatoes first and sauerkraut to the broth and let the soup simmer for about 20-25 minutes or until the sauerkraut is soft and the potatoes are fork-tender.

-You can also slightly chop the sauerkraut before adding it to the pot.
 I never rinse the sauerkraut before adding it to the soup, but if your sauerkraut is very sour and salty and you don’t like strong soups, you can rinse it slightly.

 In a medium frying pan, melt the butter over medium heat.
 Add the chopped onion, and sauté until the onion is translucent.
 Transfer to the soup.

 Grate the carrots and celery on a grater with large holes for vegetables and put it back into the soup.
+My Dad would just chop them into smaller pieces.

 Chopped the cooled chicken into small pieces and toss in the soup.